A memory of an older Lexington.

 - A ball hit over the left field fence was considered to be “in the outfield”.
 It could be caught on the fly for an out or fielded to hold the runner to a single or a double.
 UNLESS…

 - …it was a ball hit over the left field fence AND traveled beyond the tree in the middle of the neighbor’s back yard.
-That was considered to be a home run and would invariably initiate an argument over the distance measurement of such vitriol it would dwarf today’s chats between Clinton and Sanders supporters.
+That was considered to be a home run and would invariably initiate an argument over the distance measurement of such vitriol it would dwarf today’s chats between Trump and Clinton supporters.

 - Games would continue until twilight, at which time we would switch to horseshoes, just to irritate ALL the neighbors.